Models

 Methods

-The model middleware adds a req.getModel() function which can be called to create or get a model (if one was already created) for a given request.
+The model middleware creates a new model for each request and adds a req.model reference to that model.
 It also closes this model automatically at the end of the request.

 Table of contents